 Isn’t it beautiful!!
 All old and worn, used and torn up!!
 Makes my heart go pitter patter!

 I cut 2 pieces to 30″ leaving the really worn end on the board.

 I used broken pieces that were smaller in size to attach the two pieces together!
 I just used wood glue and brad nails.
 I used 1 1/4″ brad nails but most of them went all the way through so I put 1″ brad nails on the materials list!

 It’s looking so cute already!!

 Then repeat this step to make a second side that is 30″!
 And you pretty much just repeat this two more times, but cut your pieces to 23″ instead of 30″ to make your two smaller sides!

 Here is where we use the 4 extra scrap pieces of wood…mine is scrap 2×3 in pine and maybe 2×2 in cedar…I am not even sure of the size, to be honest, and it doesn’t really matter!!
 Just cut them and glue them to the inside this time…

 I flipped this over and stapled them from the front so I wouldn’t have to change brad nails!

 I took all the pieces inside to staple them around the bottom of my tree and I was so excited I didn’t take pictures of this step, but just line up the 30″ sides to cover up your scrap pieces on the inside and glue and staple!!
 Before you know it, you have a beautiful crate around the bottom of your tree!!
 Woohoo!!

-All lit up and ready to host some present!!
+All lit up and ready to host some presents!!
 I better get wrapping!!